JordanJefferson/azure-network-protocols/README.md

 Filter dns traffic in Wireshark and in PowerShell, use "nslookup" to see Google and Disney's IP addresses.

 ![image](https://github.com/user-attachments/assets/9abe62d7-a011-4f6e-9a56-91d0fc53cf98)

+DNS converts domain names to IP addresses for internet access.
+Blocking DNS at the NSG would prevent domain resolution, forcing users to rely on direct IP addresses.

 <br>
 <br>